-Poetry and produce by hot springs
+Poetry, Peaches and hot springs

 Discover Fukushima City

 Fukushima City, the vibrant capital of Fukushima Prefecture and the gateway to the enchanting Tohoku region, has inspired many Japanese poets over time.
 This city is teeming with historical treasures and natural wonders.

 Fukushima’s reputation as the “Fruit Kingdom” is well-deserved, as delightful fruits can be savored throughout the year.
 Indulge in the flavors that Fukushima prefecture is known for, paying special attention to their delicious peaches, apples, and cherries.
 Fukushima also produces some of the world’s finest sake, and won gold at the Japan Sake Awards seven years in a row as a result of its premium ingredients and adherence to traditional brewing techniques.
 Within Fukushima City, the esteemed Kinsuisho Sake Brewery crafts exceptional sake by upholding stringent quality standards, utilizing top-grade rice and locally-sourced water.

 Explore the peaceful Bandai-Asahi National Park, where a volcanic chain lies beneath the majestic Bandai-Azuma mountains, contributing to a plethora of awe-inspiring hot springs, known as onsen.
 Immerse yourself in the tranquility and rejuvenation of the renowned Iizaka onsen area, which is believed to have been discovered around 2,000 years ago.
 Enjoy the soothing waters, which are a little hotter than your average onsen, and wear the traditional yukata cotton robe, for an authentic experience.